 My partner and I have never kissed in front of my family and most of our friends.
 While I think we do display affection for each other in public there is a line I have not crossed.
 Thinking of standing in front of my family and friends and kissing my newly minted husband fills me with a level of anxiety and discomfort.

-And it is not just the kiss.
+And it is not just a kiss.
 It is the idea of being watched as we walk down the aisle or dance together for that first dance as married men.
-All these things make me uncomfortable.
+All of these things make me uncomfortable.

 So when I think of all the fear I got past to reach this point, is getting married just one more fear hill to climb?
 I do not know.
 Getting married is not quite the same as coming out at work or to family.
 It is a big step for the rest of your life.